keenanpayne/eleventy-netlify-boilerplate/pages/home.md

 sectionFive:
   headline: We want to be there at the very beginning.
   description: >-
-    We see the founders who are courageous enough to design bold technology at a global scale, even when that technology is just an idea.
+    We work with those founders who are courageous enough to design bold technology on a global scale, even when their visions are still on the drawing table.

-    Whether you’re at incorporation, at the seed stage, or still at your day job setting a vision for something new, we want to hear what makes you ready to dive in.
-And be sure, we are eager to invest at this stage.
+    Whether you’re at incorporation, seed stage, or still at your day job creating your vision for something new, we want to hear why you’re ready to dive in.
+We want to be there at the very beginning.
   link:
     text: Say Hello
     location: "#"